ChunyeLi/Sem7/Ethics/endsem/ethics_endsem.md

 ### Examples

 * Jeffrey Swartz (leader of company Timberland) launched "Path of Service" under which employees were to devote fixed number of company hours for community service, this was optional for employees but they were encouraged to do so for their favored causes.
-* Taking advantage of an economic opportunity that is judged to be less profitable but more socially desirable than some alternatives (Starbucks coffee)
+* Taking advantage of an economic opportunity that is judged to be less profitable but more socially desirable than some alternatives (Starbucks coffee).
-* Using corporate resources to operate a program that addresses some major social problem
+* Using corporate resources to operate a program that addresses some major social problem.
-* Making contributions to civic and charitable organizations and nonprofit institutions
+* Making contributions to civic and charitable organizations and nonprofit institutions.
-* Providing benefits for employees and improving the quality of life
+* Providing benefits for employees and improving the quality of life.
 * Coca-Cola recycling, thinking about environment (environment sustainability), helping water reach the poor in south africa (**eradicating hunger and poverty**).
   * In developing countries, around 6 million children die each year.
 * Contributing to Prime Minister's relief fund and other such state and central funds.